damienstuart/trapex/README.md

   -v  - Print the version of trapex and exit.
 ```

-Running it this way, it will stay in the foreground and print information
+*trapex* will stay in the foreground and print information
 to STDOUT.
-On startup, any *filter* directives that foreward a trap will
+On startup, any *filter* directives that forward a trap will
 be printed as they are loaded from the configuration file.
 Here is an example:

 ```